 We have gathered together a list of commonly used household appliances and researched for you the average cost per year.

-• Dryers – Depending on the model, this can cost up to 50p per load.
-Wherever possible use a drying line.
+Depending on the model, your dryer can cost up to 50p per load.
+Wherever possible use a drying line to save yourself some cash.

-• Routers – This is one of the most expensive devices to run, costing around £22 a year.
-Try turning it off at night when not in use.
+Wifi routers are one of the most expensive devices to run, costing around £22 a year.
+Try turning it off at night when not in use if you’re looking to save money on your electric bill.

 a) When buying a new appliance, always buy an energy efficient model, A++ being the most efficient.